mathewrtaylor/Pi_Pico_Morse_Code/README.md

 # Pi_Pico_Morse_Code
-using MicroPython to control a Pi Pico to translate a message to Morse Code.
+Using MicroPython to control a Pi Pico to translate a message to Morse Code.

 ## Bill of Materials
 1. 1 Breadboard